 NBA Finals Suns-Bucks: Twitter Is STUNNED Devin Booker Didn't Foul Out On This Play

+NBA Finals Suns-Bucks: Twitter Was STUNNED Devin Booker Didn't Foul Out On This Play

-Devin Booker and the Phoenix Suns are playing Game 4 of the NBA Finals against the Milwaukee Bucks on Sunday night.
+Devin Booker and the Phoenix Suns lost Game 4 of the NBA Finals against the Milwaukee Bucks on Sunday night.

 Here are Tweets from people reacting over the no-call that kept Booker in the game.